christophe-gouel/RECS/README.md

 1. Install the CompEcon toolbox (see Dependencies), follow CompEcon installation instructions and do not forget to create the mex files.
-2. Add the solver folder to the Matlab path.
+2. Add the solver folder (avoid folder name with space, even for parent folders) to the Matlab path.
 3. Run `recsInstall.m` to finalize RECS installation.

 When the installation is finished, you can test it by running `recsdemos.m`, which